SaiSindhuja197/mslearn-fabric/Instructions/Labs/07-data-engineering-ingest-data-in-fabric.md

 # Exercise 5: Data Engineering Ingest Data in Fabric with Fabric Copilot

-### Estimated Duration: 30 minutes
+### Estimated Duration: 30 Minutes

- In the labs, you'll create a simple data pipeline to bring in customer sales data.
-You are using the KiZAN Fabric Tenant - where we have Copilot enabled, demonstrate doing the same thing, but by using a new Data Flow Gen2 And leveraging the native integration of Copilot to use natural language to ingest and transform your data.
+In the exercise, you'll create a simple data pipeline to bring in customer sales data.
+You are using the KiZAN Fabric Tenant - where we have Copilot enabled, demonstrate doing the same thing, but by using a new Data Flow Gen2 and leveraging the native integration of Copilot to use natural language to ingest and transform your data.

-## Lab objectives

-You will be able to complete the following tasks:

-- Connect to Data Sources
-- Configure Ingestion Settings
-- Ingest Data into Fabric
-- Monitor Ingestion Process
-- Validate Ingested Data
-- Document the Ingestion Process

 # Create New - Dataflow Gen2